 To make a jelly-like substance, we replaced traditional pectin with chia seeds.
 Chia seeds have, among other abilities, the capability to transform any liquid into a jelly like substance.

 To achieve the ideal consistency, we recommend cooking the fruits a little to release their juices before mixing in the chia seeds.

 Chia seeds are rightfully named a superfood.
 They are rich in protein, fiber, manganese, phosphorus and calcium.
 They are an excellent source of antioxidants and omega -3 fatty acids and are responsible for reducing the risk of many adverse health conditions, including obesity, diabetes and heart disease.

 You can combine Elderberries with other fruits to enhance their taste and use them as natural sweeteners.
-Combine them with apples, pears, grapes or mango.
-However to achieve a deep purple color we decided to use blueberries - not only do they constitute a delicious blend when mixed with the elderberries, they are also high in antioxidants, low in calories and can help maintain brain function and improve memory.
+Combining elderberries with apples, pears, grapes or mango is very popular.
+However to achieve a deep purple color I decided to use blueberries - not only do they constitute a delicious blend when mixed with the elderberries, they are also high in antioxidants, low in calories and can help maintain brain function and improve memory.

 Rinse the collected berries, pluck the berries off the stems and remove unripe berries.
 Remember that the stems and unripe berries contain toxins and need to be removed.